Pet Health Certificates in Dedham, MA

 To ensure your appointment goes smoothly and that your pet’s certificate is ready in time for travel, please bring your pet’s current vaccination records — especially rabies — to the appointment.
 If your pet is already microchipped, bring the chip number as well.
 Our team will perform a physical examination to confirm that your pet is healthy and meets all travel requirements, then complete and sign the appropriate documentation.

 We recommend scheduling your health certificate appointment as close to your departure date as possible — but within the required validity window — for domestic travel.
-For international travel, contact us well in advance at (781) 329-5333 so we can walk you through the specific requirements for your destination country and timeline.
-Our team is experienced with health certificate requirements and will help make your travel preparation as stress-free as possible.
+For international travel, please locate a USDA-accredited veterinarian and begin planning well in advance.

 Frequently Asked Questions — Pet Health Certificates